GamesCreed

 Shadow Tactics: Blades of the Shogun – Aiko’s Choice is an excellent addition to the series, albeit one that comes half a decade too late.

-Shadow Tactics: Blades of the Shogun is a brilliant masterpiece of the Real-time tactic genre, one that blends perfectly stealth, tactical approach to combat, complex problem solving from different angles, and a nuanced yet beautiful setting, often over-romanticized, such as feudal Japan.
+Shadow Tactics: Blades of the Shogun is a brilliant masterpiece of the Real-time tactics genre, one that blends perfectly stealth, tactical approach to combat, complex problem solving from different angles, and a nuanced yet beautiful setting, often over-romanticized, such as feudal Japan.
 Shadow Tactics: Blades of the Shogun – Aiko’s Choice, as a standalone expansion of the original Shadow Tactics: Blades of the Shogun, preserves a lot of what makes the first game great.

 Aiko’s choice was supposed to come out shortly after Shadow Tactics: Blades of the Shogun; however, the small studio, Mimimi, was facing bankruptcy during its development, so all future projects and DLC had to be canceled for the company to survive.
-Now, five years after the release of the original Shadow Tactics: Blades of the Shogun, Aiko’s Choice feels like a nostalgic trip down memory lane, to give just a taste of what should have been, albeit, it has been five years, and that in gaming is an eternity.
-Can Aiko’s choice stand the test of time or is it just a relic of a bygone era in gaming?
+Now, five years after the release of the original Shadow Tactics: Blades of the Shogun, Aiko’s Choice feels like a nostalgic trip down memory lane, to give just a taste of what should have been, albeit it has been five years, and that in gaming is an eternity.
+Can Aiko’s choice stand the test of time, or is it just a relic of a bygone era in gaming?
 We will see.

 First things first, we need to address the obvious.
 Although this is a stand-alone expansion, it was developed as part of the core Shadow Tactics: Blades of the Shogun game.
-So even when technically you would be able to just jump into action, the devs even recommend you play at least the first few missions of the base game to understand some key gameplay mechanics and the plot of Aiko’s Choice.
+So, even when technically you would be able to just jump into action, the devs even recommend you play at least the first few missions of the base game to understand some key gameplay mechanics and the plot of Aiko’s Choice.

 Aiko's Choice